 Richard A. Wood joined the Oberlin College Art Department in March of 2008.
 With extensive background in property management, construction, real estate, in addition to his art experience and education, he oversees the Fisher and Baron Art Galleries, ten art buildings/facilities including Venturi, Clarence Ward, Art Domes, ECS, Hales gym, Hobbs, and four separate faculty art studios, and provides operational and curricular support to faculty and students.
-He also sits on the Baron Gallery and the Oberlin College Health and Safety Committees.

 Wood received a Bachelor of Fine Arts from Wittenberg University in ceramics and painting, with a minor in religion.
 In 1991 he earned a Master of Fine Arts from Texas Tech University in Painting, Printmaking, and Art History.